1985 Michigan Wolverines football team: Season summary

-Notre Dame
+No. 13 Notre Dame

 On September 14, 1985, Michigan opened its season unranked in the polls and playing Notre Dame (ranked #13 in the AP Poll) at Michigan Stadium in front of 105,523 spectators and a national television audience.
 The Irish took a 9–3 lead at halftime, but the Wolverines won by a 20–12 score.
 Running back Jamie Morris rushed for 119 yards on 23 carries, and quarterback Jim Harbaugh completed 7 of 17 passes for 74 yards and rushed for 60 yards on nine carries.
 Harbaugh and Gerald White each scored a touchdown in the third quarter, and Mike Gillette kicked field goals in the second and fourth quarters.
 On defense, the Wolverines held Notre Dame to four John Carney field goals, as Allen Pinkett was limited to 89 yards and quarterback Steve Beuerlein was sacked six times.
 Andy Moeller led the defense with 15 total tackles, including 11 solo tackles.
 On the second half kickoff, Notre Dame's Alonzo Jefferson fumbled, and Michigan's Dieter Heren recovered to set up a 10-yard touchdown run by Harbaugh.
 After the game, Michigan coach Bo Schembechler said, "It means we're decent.
 We're not the dog people think we are."
 Harbaugh added, "I think the whole team proved we're back.
 We proved we're not a 6-6 team."

-South Carolina
+at No. 15 South Carolina

-On September 21, 1985, Michigan defeated South Carolina (ranked #15 in the AP Poll), 34–3, at Williams-Brice Stadium in Columbia, South Carolina.
+On September 21, 1985, Michigan defeated South Carolina (ranked #15 in the AP Poll), 34–3, at Williams–Brice Stadium in Columbia, South Carolina.
 The victory was the second in two weeks against ranked opponents.
 Quarterback Jim Harbaugh completed 12 of 22 passes for 164 yards and also rushed for 45 yards and a touchdown.
 The Wolverines rushed for 324 yards, led by Thomas Wilcher and Jamie Morris with 104 and 95 rushing yards, respectively.
 Paul Jokisch caught five passes for 115 yards.
 Michigan's four touchdowns were scored by Harbaugh, Morris, Wilcher, and Gerald White.
 Mike Gillette also kicked two field goals.
 On defense, the Wolverines held South Carolina to its lowest point total in three seasons under coach Joe Morrison.